Begin typing your search above and press return to search.

 Exclusive: Organ recipient Vishnu Nair out to make his mark at World Transplant Games

 Vishnu Nair had almost lost his way in life at a young age, until his mother Ambika donated one of her kidneys to save her son’s life.

-This was followed by a gradual loss of hearing, but Vishnu never gave up.
+Sports and Studies were always a part of his lifeMuch like any other child his age, Vishnu had a regular childhood.
+Sports and studies took up most of his life until one day it all changed for him.
 “I enjoyed good health as any other young man in his early 20s till February 2007,” Vishnu tells The Bridge, as he reflects on his life.
 “I used to play various sports like cricket, football, badminton, cycling during my school/college days and never got sick all those years.
 Occasionally, I used to get swelling in my legs which is normal in sports.
 But I had no idea that it was a symptom of kidney failure.
 I was shocked and my world upside down in February 2007, when I was diagnosed with Chronic Renal Failure.
 I was only 21 years old then.

 “I was put on dialysis on an urgent basis and underwent kidney transplant in May 2007.
 My mother donated one of her kidneys to me.
 It was years of struggle, medicines, hardships, careful eating and fitness activities, as I slowly begin to recover and life returned to normal,” Vishnu recalls.

 Creating awareness on organ donationVishnu says his main aim to take part in the World Transplant Games is “not only to win” but to “make people in India aware about organ donation and encourage them to come forward to make a difference to people’s life.”

 “I believe, the awareness about organ donation is very low in India and there is an urgent need to create awareness among the public.
 Many countries in Europe and South America has made laws which make organ donation as default option at the time of death unless one opts out specifically.
 A single organ donor may save up to eight people,” he says.